Valdr687/Vervada-s-enhanced-plants/README.md

 </div>

 Vervada's enhanced plants brings 3D models to plants for a more immersive and realistic experience.
-Every plant gets a custom models (except kelp) and some have variants and specials features.
+Every[^1] plant gets a custom models and some have variants and specials features.

 Download it on Modrinth [![Latest][img-latest]][url-latest]